section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 These properties wrap the existing HTML DOM elements.
 These properties are not visible to Selenium for testing.

-Using Protractor enables the ability to capture these hidden elements.
+Protractor enables the ability to capture these hidden elements.

-In addition, protractor provides functions like `waitForAngular`,` by.binding`, `WebElement.evaluate`, and others, provide a variety of options to perform your tests.
+In addition, protractor provides functions such as `waitForAngular`,` by.binding`, `WebElement.evaluate`, among others, which provide a variety of options to perform your tests.

 Selenium WebDriver deals with a lot of synchronization issues related to using bare selenium.
 On the other hand, Angular (like pure Javascript) works asynchronously making use of promises to handle the callbacks.